What is Inventory Management? 8 Key Techniques + Types (2026 Guide)

 Benefits:

-• Reduces holding costs
+• Reduces holding and storage costs

-• Minimizes waste
+• Minimizes waste and excess inventory

 5. Economic Order Quantity (EOQ)